AndrewDHulse/Rogue-Forge/README.md

 ## Known Issues

-Currently When creating a character, selecting from the dropdown menu or checking the checkbox does not save, and the user must update these values from the edit function.
+- Currently, when creating a character, selecting from the dropdown menu or checking the checkbox does not save, and the user must update these values from the edit function.
+- The label for dropdown fields does not render in the preview.